wangshaohua/osm_project/README.md

-this is the repository for the osm project
+this is the repository for the osm project, I am join in